AugustToko/where.dart/README.md

 else print('The "foobar" command is located at: $path');
 ```

 When an `onError` handler is provided, it is called with the command as argument, and its return value is used instead.
-This is preferable to to throwing and then immediately catching the `FileSystemException`.
+This is preferable to throwing and then immediately catching the `FileSystemException`.

 ### `String|List<String> path = ""`
 The system path, provided as a string or a list of directories.
 Defaults to the list of paths provided by the `PATH` environment variable.